Zoey Stark

 Theresa Serrano (born January 25, 1994) is an American professional wrestler.
-She is currently signed to WWE, where she performs on the NXT brand under the ring name Zoey Stark, and is a former NXT Women's Tag Team Champion.
+She is signed to WWE, where she performs on the Raw brand under the ring name Zoey Stark.
+She is a former NXT Women's Tag Team Champion.

 Professional wrestling career

-Early career (2012–2020)
+Independent circuit (2013–2021)

 On June 8, 2013, Serrano made her debut at Vendetta Pro Wrestling, losing to Hudson Envy.
 On November 16, 2013, she entered under the ring name Lacey Ryan and won her first match against Larry Butabi.
-During this time she also won the UCW-Zero Ultra-X Championship.
+During this time, she also won the UCW-Zero Ultra-X Championship.
 She was able to keep this until January 25, 2014, when she lost it to The Durango Kid.
 On March 22, she wrestled her last wrestling match for the time being.
 Ryan celebrated her comeback on August 16, 2018.
 She wrestled a match against Thunder Rosa, but this ended in a no contest.
 On May 23, 2019, she wrestled a match against Alex Gracia under the ring name Serrano, which she was able to win.
 On September 29, she won the FSW Women's Championship, defeating Taya Valkyrie for the title.
 Ryan held the title until November 20, 2020, when she lost it to Mazzerati.